YelloowBlitz/countdown/README.md

 the architectural manuals to the raw hex value expects in the field CNTD_PERF_EVENT_X.

     https://github.com/wcohen/libpfm4

+Or enable the verbose of 'perf stat' to show the config field:

+    perf stat -vv -e instructions ls

 ### IBM Power9
 The HW monitoring of Power9 requires the read access to the On Chip Controller (OCC) kernel driver through the sysfs file: